MartyEz/KBHook/README.md

 # KBHook

-This repo provide low level keylogger for windows systems. it use hooking on user32.dll
+This repo provides low level keylogger for windows systems. it uses hooking on user32.dll

 HookWin.go provides main functions to general hooking on user32.dll